karthigeyanrgs/karthigeyanrgs.github.io/_posts/2025-07-05-keeping-up-with-the-technological-tide.md

 The final session for the day was delivered by **Dr. Alka** who was affiliated to Harman.
 She walked us through different **quantisation techniques** that can be leveraged in order to obtain optimal outputs with efficiency and reasonable accuracy.
 I have added some notes from the talk below:

-- Need to explore **LiteRT models** to be able to reduce model size and run at a faster interference time.
-Would be perfect for specific objection detection models on **Jetson Nano**.
+- Need to explore **LiteRT models** to be able to reduce model size and run at a faster inference time.
+Would be perfect for specific object detection models on **Jetson Nano**.

 - **ONNX alternative – TVM**.
 There is an option to perform graph rewrite for the specific hardware.
-ONNX already does a good job for Jetson boards, but it would be necessary to have an optimised graph for **RISC-V** or newer architectures/boards.
+ONNX already does a good job for Jetson boards, but it would be necessary to have an optimized graph for **RISC-V** or newer architectures/boards.
 TVM also has a ML based cost model incorporated which could help calculate the operational costs as and when the model gets deployed.

 - Go deeper into <u>Structured Pruning</u> of models based on the understanding of the model parameters and the hardware architectures.